Huziahmetov-Artur/SmartexLab/README.md

     3) It took about 8 hour.

 20.05:
-1)responsive desing is ready.
+1)responsive design is ready.
 1 hour.

 Time for task - 9 hour.